 Signify are a world leader in lighting.
 They are unlocking the extraordinary potential of light, providing professional customers and consumers with connected lighting offerings that bring both light and the data connectivity.

-We spoke to Musa Unmehopa, Head of Ecosystems and Strategic Alliances at Signify, and got his views on the progress Signify and the development of the light communication ecosystem.
+We spoke to Musa Unmehopa, Head of Ecosystems and Strategic Alliances at Signify, and got his views on the progress of Signify and the development of the light communication ecosystem.

 Who are Signify and what role do you play in the light communication ecosystem?